Eat foods rich in omega-3s for thick hair!

 Other sources of omega 3s for hair growth

-Certainly, seafood is high in omega-3s, as well.
+Certainly, seafood is high in omega-3s.
 For instance, salmon, tuna, mackerel, sardines, or herring contain high amounts of omega-3s.
+Eggs contain decent amounts of omega-3s as well.

 But, plant-based foods are the most reliable source of omega-3s.
 Besides, flaxseeds & flaxseed oil, chia seeds, canola oil, soybean oil, walnuts, and hemp seeds are great sources of omega-3s.
 Eat these foods to protect your hair from falling and even promote hair growth!